LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* TODO: Try in-memory KVS after we have got all results of RocksDB

-- 11.11
+- 11.12
 	+ Siyuan
-		* Update cache admission design in paper
-		* Update cache eviction design in paper
 		* TODO: Update snapshot design in paper
+		* TODO: Update impl in paper
-		* TODO: Fix figure issues in paper
+		* TODO: Fix figure issues of eval in paper
 		* TODO: Check TPC-C details for KVS tricks
 		* TODO: Dump db_bench skewed workload
 		* TODO: Read FAST'20 Twitter traces, OSDI'20 Cachelib